zdravkov/kendo-docs/api/wrappers/jsp/stockchart/navigator-select.md

 # \<kendo:stockChart-navigator-select\>

-Specifies the initially selected range.
+Specifies the initially selected range.The full range of values is shown if no range is specified.

 #### Example
     <kendo:stockChart-navigator>